javorosas/ruby2go/README.md

-	 -R, --rails VERSION    Specify what version of Rails will be installed -r, --ruby VERSION     Specify what version of ruby will be installed -s, --sample           Download the sample app when installation is complete --vim-plugins      Install suggested vim plugins for Ruby on Rails development
+	 -R, --rails VERSION    Specify what version of Rails will be installed -r, --ruby VERSION     Specify what version of ruby will be installed -s, --sample           Download the sample app when installation is complete

 Welcome aboard and happy coding!